How Venice Beach Gang Bangers Taught Me Everything I Know About Travel

 Yet, within another 24 hours, it had all fallen in to place.
 I was rapidly learning lessons in travel that would stick forever.
 Always make friends with the locals.
 Your location is everything.
 Don’t be controlled by fear.
 Absence really does make the heart grow fonder.
 Never forget where you’re from.
 Famous people are normal, even MC Hammer.
-And most importantly, don’t smoke crack.
-I was learning early in my adult life that travelling is the most complete, fastest, and realest education there is.
+Most importantly, don’t smoke crack.

 This is a photo of Christian Hosoi, Venice Beach, 1988.
 The Skateboarder in the background is Jef Hartsel.
 Both were professional skateboarders at the time, and Jef was my skate-buddy for a month or two in Venice.
 I met him on the first morning I was in Venice, at a restaurant called “Greek Out”.
 We connected, as Jef had recently travelled to Australia, and believed that girls from New Zealand were the hottest girls on Earth.
 I agree.

 As for Christian Hosoi.
 Where to start.
 Christian is regarded as one of the most important and successful people in the history of Skateboarding, with an in inimitable style.
 Since this photo was taken, Christian went on to have a life of ups and downs, to put it mildly.
 He has been the subject of a documentary, and appeared in a vast array of magazines, and online articles.
 Christian, if you ever read this, you are one stylish skater and I hope life is going well for you.